 Be sure you have an emergency fund before making your loan.

 This is critical.
-Most business owners fail to make sure that there is an emergency fund prior to making a loan.
+Most business owners fail to make sure that there is an emergency fund prior to making the lowest personal loan rates.
 The emergency fund can serve as your source for business loan payments when income is not going well.
 This will help you fuel your operations when business is not earning as much on a certain period.
 When a business avails of a business loan where they lack or have insufficient savings, they often have no other recourse but to close down when everything is not going well.
 Sometimes they go for another loan which only creates a bigger debt that needs to be repaid.

 Always go back to your financial plan and project feasibility.